boyplus/web-app-security/Week4/Week04.md

    **Mitigation:**

    - Sanitize every input field to prevent the XSS
-   - use the `Content-Type` and `X-Content-Type-Options` headers to ensure that browsers interpret the responses in the way we intend.
+   - Use the `Content-Type` and `X-Content-Type-Options` headers to ensure that browsers interpret the responses in the way we intend.